Wretton Parish Council - December meeting

 9. Removal of tress from Wildlife Area on Wretton Green Quotes having been received for felling trees from ‘the pond area’ on Wretton Green and it was agreed to accept the verbal quote of £2000 subject to confirmation of this in writing.
 Consideration will be given to replacement of the trees taken down with natural hardwoods.
 The cost to clear the area will be met from Council reserve funding and it was suggested replacement trees could be sponsored to help fund the project.
 If new planting is to take place the dip may want to be filled before planting.

 It is hoped to produce a village newsletter to inform parishioners of the plans.

 10. Defibrillator for phone box Cllrs Mack and Whitmore are investigating whether there is appetite within the village to fund a defibrillator to be located in the phone box in Wretton.

 Public support is needed as the Parish Council does not hold the money to provide a defibrillator.

 11. General Data Protection Regulations See Clerk’s Report.

+12. Further Reports Roadside hedges need to be cut back from along the West Dereham Road all the way to Stoke Ferry.
+It was reported that cars seem to be using the entrance to Limehouse Drove as a lay-by.
 Cllr Sampson suggested a community orchard might be planted in the area of ‘the pond’ as there may be assistance from the Borough Council for such a project.

 SJ Scarrot Parish Clerk